BloodyArmy/R_Programming/Quiz_1.md

 **numeric**

+###4.1 If I execute the expression x <- 4L in R, what is the class of the object 'x' as determined by the 'class()' function?

+**integer**

+	The 'L' suffix creates an integer vector as opposed to a numeric vector.

 ###5.
 What is the class of the object defined by the expression x <- c(4, "a", TRUE)?

 **character**

 	The character class is the "lowest common denominator" here and so all elements will be coerced into that class.
+(Note: R does automatic coercion of vectors so that all elements of the vector are the same data class.)

+###5.1 What is the class of the object defined by x <- c(4, TRUE)?

+**numeric**

+	The numeric class is the "lowest common denominator" here and so all elements will be coerced into that class.
 (Note: R does automatic coercion of vectors so that all elements of the vector are the same data class.)

 ###6.
 If I have two vectors x <- c(1,3,5) and y <- c(3,2,10), what is produced by the expression rbind(x,y)?